bill-noto/PetSafeApp-back/README.md

 ### Database configuration

-Use .sql file in the root of the project to download the database in its current state.
+Use .sql file in the Docs folder of the project to download the database in its current state.
+The Docs also contains a README-DB, to help understand the process of creating the database.

 Import into whatever database manipulator you prefer (tableplus, or any other), and finish configuration through the config.php file in the root, if necessary.